-- · Increasing the quality of life for the 60+ through the involvement in volunteer work - · Strengthening the facilitating role of libraries so that libraries become citizens' preferred meeting place and innovation space for sustainable ideas and actions.
+- Increasing the quality of life for the 60+ through the involvement in volunteer work - Strengthening the facilitating role of libraries so that libraries become citizens' preferred meeting place and innovation space for sustainable ideas and actions.

-- Strengthening libraries in engaging and involving the target group 60+ in SDG work by facilitating local communities around the UN's Sustainable Development Goals. - Developing local communities that contribute to one or more SDGs.
+- Strengthening libraries in engaging and involving the target group 60+ in SDG work by facilitating local communities around the UN's Sustainable Development Goals. - · Developing local communities that contribute to one or more SDGs.

-The relevance of problems tackled on local/regional/national/EU levels They are relevant on levels from local to EU.
+The relevance of problems tackled on local/regional/national/EU levels

+They are relevant on levels from local to EU.

-Persistence of challenges on local/regional/national/EU levels They are still persistent on all levels.
+They are still persistent on all levels.